The Best for Golden

 How does this change affect exempt employees?

-Cory asked 11 months ago
+Cory asked over 1 year ago

 Exempt employee schedules often fluctuate more than non-exempt employees.
 They are expected to put in the time necessary to accomplish the tasks of their job, this is generally assumed to be an average of 40 or more hours, although it may be considerable higher due to specific projects or circumstances.
 Work hours will continue to be flexible with the goal over the trial for exempt employees to also reduce their work hours due to improved processes, meeting management and focused work practices.
 We will be asking exempt employees if they are working more or less as a result of this trial.
 Our overall goal is great work/life integration which is likely to look different in different positions.

-Page last updated: 13 Feb 2024, 03:46 PM
+Page last updated: 28 Aug 2024, 05:09 PM